-Kit Taylor/Kamen Rider Dragon Knight II/Kamen Rider Onyx (Actor: Stephen Lunsford)
+Kit Taylor/Kamen Rider Dragon Knight II/Kamen Rider Onyx I

-- Bond Creature: Dragreder the dragon (Dragranzer in Survive Mode), Dragblacker the dragon
+- Bond Creature: Dragreder the dragon (Dragranzer in Survive Mode) as Dragon Knight, Dragblacker the dragon as Onyx.

-- Cool Bike: His 600 Suzuki Katana, which transforms into his Dragon Cycle, the Adventcycle (a generic motorcycle for all the riders), and Dragredder transforms into one.
+- Cool Bike: His Suzuki Katana 600, which transforms into his Dragon Cycle, the Adventcycle (a generic motorcycle for all the riders), and Dragredder transforms into one.

 - Disappeared Dad: Kit's main motive at first is to find out what happened to his dad.
 He later discovers his father was rendered into a vegetative state due to Xaviax's schemes, something the alien general and Strike are fond of using to manipulate him with.